36 million have sought US unemployment aid since virus hit

 WASHINGTON (AP) — Nearly 3 million laid-off workers applied for U.S. unemployment benefits last week as the viral outbreak led more companies to slash jobs even though most states have begun to let some businesses reopen under certain restrictions.

-Still, the number of first-time applications has now declined for six straight weeks, suggesting that a dwindling number of companies are reducing their payrolls.

-By historical standards, though, the latest tally shows that the number of weekly jobless claims remains enormous, reflecting an economy that is sinking into a severe downturn.
-Last week’s pace of new applications for aid is still four times the record high that prevailed before the coronavirus struck hard in March.
+All told, the figures point to a job market gripped by its worst crisis in decades and an economy that is sinking into a severe downturn.
+The report suggests the tentative reopening of some businesses in many states has done little to reverse the flow of mass layoffs.
+Last week’s pace of new applications for aid is four times the record high that prevailed before the coronavirus struck hard in March.

 Jobless workers in some states are still reporting difficulty applying for or receiving benefits.
 These include free-lance, gig and self-employed workers, who became newly eligible for jobless aid this year.